Here we are now, entertain us!

 Make a quick visit to Viretta Park, just south of the Cobain’s former residence, where you’ll find a lonely bench covered in messages and flowers for the singer.
 The haunting memorial overlooks Washington Lake.

-3. Pop Culture Museum
+3. Museum of Pop Culture

 Where: 325 5th Avenue N, Seattle

-Don’t miss the exhibit “Nirvana: Taking Punk To The Masses”.
+Don’t miss the ongoing exhibit Nirvana: Taking Punk To The Masses at Seattle’s Museum of Pop Culture.
 It includes more than 200 rare artifacts and photographs of the band.
 Take a look at Kurt Cobain’s Fender Stratocaster, Dave Grohl’s drum kit and even a casting call flyer for the Smells Like Teen Spirit music video.

 Where: 23201st Ave

 Also known as the “Rock N Roll Utopia”, Screw-Driver Bar was once a rehearsal space for the band, specifically between the release of Bleach and Nevermind.
 After they decided not to renew the lease, the space sat empty until a group of friends rented it with the intention of turning it into a bar where people could drink and enjoy music, which is occasionally live.
-They are open until this day!
+They are open to this day!